 Disclosure: This article contains affiliate links.
 These are links to products or experiences I recommend and if you were to buy something after clicking on them, I might earn a small commission at no extra cost to you.
 Any earnings go towards the upkeep of this blog, which I appreciate.

 When Do Cherry Blossoms Bloom In Paris?

-As with every cherry blossom destination in the world, the flowering season is Spring, but the exact dates can vary from year to year, depending on the conditions leading up to the season.
+As with every cherry blossom destination in the world, the flowering season is Spring.
+However, the exact dates can vary from year to year, depending on the conditions leading up to the season.

 In Paris, the bloom tends to start in March and can continue until late April.

 However, the trees in different locations around Paris bloom at different times, so some might hit ‘peak bloom’ much earlier than others.
 This is a good thing for travellers in search of cherry blossoms in Paris, in my opinion.
 We might not all be able to stay for the entire cherry blossom season, so it’s good to know that there should be opportunities to see them across several weeks, albeit in different locations.

 In this post, where I have intel on whether specific blossoms bloom early or late in the season, I’ll share it.
 And, for what it’s worth, I’ve included the dates I took the photos I have included in this post.
 The past is a good predictor of the future, right?